 Use this tool to determine if staff members are correctly adhering to Enhanced Standard Precautions practices.
 Feedback of results to staff has been shown to increase adherence to these practices.

 Six Moments of Enhanced Standard Precautions Sign (PDF)

 Six Moments for Enhanced Standard Precautions Trifold Pamphlet (PDF)

 Visit the ESP webpage for additional information on ESP and educational resources.

 What is interfacility communication?

-Interfacility communication between care facilities, such as SNF, hospitals, and clinics, provides information about a resident to inform appropriate infection prevention precautions and room placement upon arrival.
-SNF may use or adapt the CDPH Interfacility Infection Control Transfer Form (PDF).
+Interfacility communication between healthcare facilities, such as SNF, hospitals, and outpatient clinics, provides critical patient information to inform the receiving facility of appropriate infection prevention precautions upon arrival.
+All healthcare facilities may use or adapt the

 What are the education requirements for the SNF Infection Preventionist, and what educational courses are available?